intrepica/aws_lambda_handler/README.md

 About
 --------------
-Returns a lambda handler that when invoked with a Sns event and lambda context object, it will invoke the `eventHandler` with a parsed json message and a node callback.
+Returns a lambda handler that when invoked with a Sns/dynamodb event and lambda context object, it will invoke the `eventHandler` with a parsed json message and a node callback.
 The `eventHandler` callback is an async.each `iterator` function.
 Each Record in the Sns will invoke the `eventHandler` until complete.
 If `eventHandler` calls back with an error and there is an `errorHandler` defined it will call it with the error and the callback.

+See https://www.npmjs.com/package/aws_message_reader for more info on message parsing.

 Example
 --------------